-Multicystic mesotheliomas are a rare benign subtype of mesothelioma commonly seen in young women.
+Multicystic mesotheliomas are a rare benign subtype of mesothelioma.

 Patients generally present with non-specific symptoms such as abdominal or pelvic pain, or distension.
 A palpable abdominal or pelvic mass may eventually be felt on clinical examination.